-Cycling winding country lanes through quintessentially English villages
+Cycle winding country lanes to quintessentially English villages

-TOTAL DISTANCE - 42 MILES - 2/3 DAY ROUTE
+TOTAL DISTANCE - 42 MILES - 2 TO 3 DAY ROUTE Scenic shortcut available - 27 miles - 1 to 2 day route

 Tucked beneath the wooded hills of the Arrow and Lugg river valleys in north-west Herefordshire lies a cluster of Black & White villages.
 The history of these ancient settlements is far from monochrome, however, and among the timber-framed houses you'll discover reminders of Norman conquerors, including fine stone churches and the remains of castles built to defend from Welsh incursions.